hashicorp/consul/middleware/kubernetes/README.md

 * The `labels` keyword is only used when filtering results based on kubernetes label selector syntax is required.
 The label selector syntax is described in the kubernetes API documentation at: http://kubernetes.io/docs/user-guide/labels/
+* If the `pods` keyword is omitted, all pod type requests will result in NXDOMAIN

 ### Template Syntax
 Record name templates can be constructed using the symbolic elements: